lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ### HeadPoseDetection()

-On construction of a HeadPoseDetection object, call the base class constructor passing in the model to load specified in the command line argument FLAGS_m_hp, the name to be used when we printing out informational messages, and set the batch size to the command line argument FLAFS_n_hp.
+On construction of a HeadPoseDetection object, the base class constructor is called passing in the model to load specified in the command line argument FLAGS_m_hp, the name to be used when we printing out informational messages, and set the batch size to the command line argument FLAFS_n_hp.
 This initializes the BaseDetection subclass specifically for HeadPoseDetection.

 ```cpp
     HeadPoseDetection() : BaseDetection(FLAGS_m_hp, "Head Pose", FLAGS_n_hp) {}